 Here’s a full list of animals you can find in Addo.

 We visited Addo for only one night but it’s a wonderful park and we wish we had a couple more days to explore.
 You have the option of self drive or can book escorted game drives in Safari jeeps.
 They have cabins and chalets inside the park and I recommend staying in a chalet for a wonderful budget friendly Safari experience.

-Accomodations/Lodging in Addo Elephant National Park
+Accommodations/Lodging in Addo Elephant Park

 We booked a cabin at the main camp because the chalet description was a bit confusing as an American.
 The description said shared kitchen and I was worried we were going to end up with a room off a shared kitchen and bedroom area that was Loud from others.
 I was wrong about the chalet set up.

 When we arrived at our cabin it smelled strongly of cigarette smoke and we were given the option for them to spray with air freshener or move to a chalet.
 My daughter is incredibly sensitive to smells so we opted for the chalet.
 The cabin we booked had 4 single beds and it’s own bathroom.
 The fridge was located outside on the front deck and it was separate and private from other accommodations.
 Bedding is included.

 The Chalets at Addo Elephant Park are perfect for Families

 The chalet was not what we expected it was better.
 The “shared” kitchen meant you had a king bed (2 full pushed together), a sleeper sofa, and a kitchen all in the same room-basically a studio with a private bathroom.
 It was a full kitchen with a stove, microwave and toaster, and a long counter.
 The deck looked out to the Savannah.
 It was a duplex so there was another “room” attached with their entrance on the opposite side and a wall separating the decks.

 Noise wasn’t Bad